terosiev/lynch_sys_cmiR_IJC/README.md

 # lynch_cMir
-Supplement code for "Systemic circulating microRNA landscape in Lynch syndrome"
+Supplement code for "Systemic circulating microRNA landscape in Lynch syndrome".
+DOI:  https://doi.org/10.1002/ijc.34338

 # sRNA_DE
 Differential expression analysis for small-RNA sequencing data used in Sievänen et al. (2022).
 This is the latest version.